 Surprising Lessons for Walking by Faith From Hiking in the Dark

 - Use the available light.
 Even if it’s less than you want, it’s there.
-God rarely illuminates the way like a city strip.
-He lights the path at our feet—enough one step at a time.
+God rarely illuminates the way forward like a city strip lit up at night.
+He lights the path at our feet—enough for one step at a time.

 - Don’t rush.
 Walking a trail—even a familiar one—is a slow process in the dark.
 Whether in the woods or through the terrain of your life, pay attention and move at an appropriate pace.
-This guards against injury and keeps you from missing out on anything.
+This guards against injury and keeps you from missing out on what matters.

 - Tell someone where you’re at.
 When you head out on the trail, it’s always a good idea to tell someone where you’re going and when you plan to return.
 This way, if you get into trouble on the trail, people know where and when to start looking so they can help.
 This is even more true when you plan to hike at night.
 If the landscape of your life has become unfamiliar terrain, tell someone.
 Two are better than one.
 We’re not meant to walk our life’s road alone.
 We’re meant to spur one another on.